Skip to content

 IMG_0019IMG_0024

-2. Fill the profile name naming FLX 100, select the RTK rover and choose Automatic.
+2. Fill the PROFILE NAME for the FLX 100, select the RTK rover, and choose Automatic.

 IMG_0036IMG_0025 3

-3. To the NTRIP settings, automatically Leica Zeno Connect will open and you will see your position and accuracy.
+3. When accessing the NTRIP settings, Leica Zeno Connect opens automatically and displays the current position and accuracy.

 IMG_0027 2IMG_0037

-4. After the configuration is done, open again PIX4DCatch and select FLX100 profile to see the new profile, then select RTK via Bluetooth to connect the device.
+4. After completing the configuration, reopen PIX4Dcatch and select the FLX100 profile to display the new profile.
+Then select RTK via Bluetooth to connect the device.

 IMG_0038IMG_0035

-5. Within Pix4Dcatch, start using your Leica device for precise geotagging and image capture.
+5. Within PIX4Dcatch, the Leica device can then be used for precise geotagging and image capture.

-This process ensures seamless integration between your Leica device, Leica Zeno Connect, and Pix4Dcatch, enabling accurate positioning data for your photogrammetry workflows.
+This process ensures seamless integration of the Leica device, Leica Zeno Connect, and PIX4Dcatch, enabling accurate positioning data for photogrammetry workflows.

-Note: If Leica Zeno Connect disconnects during use, restart and re-establish the Bluetooth connection with your Leica device to resume operations seamlessly.
+Note: If Leica Zeno Connect disconnects during use, restart and re-establish the Bluetooth connection with the Leica device to resume operations seamlessly.

 How to Manually Measure the Camera Offset